Beautiful (Christina Aguilera song): Background and recording

 "Beautiful" was written and produced by Linda Perry.
 Christina Aguilera recorded the song at two studios: The Enterprise Studios in Burbank, California, and Conway Recording Studios in Hollywood.
-Prior to the collaboration with Aguilera, Perry had written the song and wanted to keep the "personal" record for her own singing career.
+Prior to the collaboration with Aguilera, Perry had written the song with the intention of recording it for a solo record.
 Perry previewed the song for Pink during recording sessions for the latter's sophomore studio album Missundaztood (2001), on which Perry worked as a producer.
-However, after hearing Aguilera sing the song at Perry's house to "break the ice", Perry was very impressed and allowed Aguilera to include the track on her then-upcoming album Stripped, effectively deciding not to pursue a solo career.
+However, after hearing Aguilera sing the song at Perry's house to "break the ice", Perry was very impressed and allowed Aguilera to include the track on her then-upcoming album Stripped.
 The choice resulted in a feud between Pink against Aguilera and Perry, with the former stating that it was "annoying" for the latter to collaborate with artists "[she] didn't like".

 Perry later revealed to ASCAP, "When Christina came over to my house to start working, she asked me to play some songs to break the ice. [...]
 I had a long conversation with my manager about it.
 We both decided to hear Christina sing it.
 We demoed the song with her singing it, and I was like, 'Wow'.
 That rough vocal is what is out there on radio.
 It was that vocal that got her the song".
-Perry's then-wife Sara Gilbert confirmed on her show The Talk that the final version was "just a demo."
+In 2016, Perry's then-wife Sara Gilbert confirmed on her show The Talk that the final version was "just a demo."
 Gilbert also revealed that Aguilera wanted to re-record the song because she did not like the initial vocals.
 Perry denied the request because the song is supposed to be about imperfection and being vulnerable.
 Perry said as Aguilera stepped in the booth to record, she said to her friend, "Don't look at me" – which Perry left at the start of the final track.
 She told Rolling Stone: "I knew I was going to keep that on the record, and I knew she was the right person for the song.
 I realized, 'Oh, she's insecure.
 She's one of those beautiful people who's got everything but is super insecure.
 Okay, this song is hers.'"